 Metric Description

-This metric examines the use of imaging for low back pain (LBP) with and without clinical indications of ‘red flags’ present.
+This metric examines the use of imaging for individuals with low back pain (LBP) and documentation of specified clinical ‘red flags’.
+This metric is reported as three rates, an overall appropriate imaging for low back pain rate, an appropriate plain x-ray for low back pain sub-metric rate, and an appropriate advanced imaging sub-metric rate.

-Metric Denominator
+Overall Metric Denominator

-All individuals from the Project 3.2 Target Population aged 18 years or older at the beginning of the measurement period who had an outpatient or ED encounter with a principal diagnosis of low back pain, acute or chronic, during the measurement period and who received an imaging study (plain x-ray, MRI, CT scan) during the measurement period.
+All individuals from the Project 3.2 Target Population aged 18 years or older at the beginning of the measurement period who had an outpatient or ED encounter with a principal diagnosis of low back pain, acute or chronic, during the measurement period and who received an imaging study (Table LBP-A: Plain X-ray: Table LBP-B: MRI or CT scan) during the measurement period.

-Metric Numerator
+Overall Metric Numerator

 Individuals from the denominator who:

-In the 6 months prior to or on the imaging date, have documentation in the medical record of any of the clinical red flags detailed in Table LBP-A
+In the 6 months prior to or on the imaging date, have documentation in the medical record of any of the clinical red flags detailed in Table LBP-C

 OR

-At any time in the patient’s medical history, have documentation in the medical record of any of the clinical red flags detailed in Table LBP-B.
+At any time in the patient’s medical history, have documentation in the medical record of any of the clinical red flags detailed in Table LBP-D.

+Sub-Metric #1: Plain X-ray

-Metric Description
+Sub-Metric #1 Description

-This metrics examines the use of imaging for low back pain (LBP) with and without clinical indications of ‘red flags’ presentSub-Metric #1Sub-.
+The two sub-metrics examine the appropriate use of imaging in patients with low back pain (LBP) during the measurement period who have documentation of clinical ‘red flags’ on or in the 6 months prior to the date of receipt of a plain film (Sub-Metric #1) or advanced imaging (Sub-Metric #2) for low back pain.

-Sub- #1 Denominator
+Sub-Metric #1 Denominator

-All individuals from the Project 3.2 Target Population aged 18 years or older at the beginning of the measurement period who had an outpatient or ED encounter with a principal diagnosis of low back pain, acute or chronic, during the measurement period and who received a plain x-ray during the measurement period.
+All individuals from the Project 3.2 Target Population aged 18 years or older at the beginning of the measurement period who had an outpatient or ED encounter with a principal diagnosis of low back pain, acute or chronic, during the measurement period and who received a plain x-ray (Table LBP-A) during the measurement period.

+Sub-Metric #1 Numerator

+Individuals from Sub-Metric #1 denominator who:

+In the 6 months prior to or on the imaging date, have documentation in the medical record of any of the clinical red flags detailed in Table LBP-C

+OR

+At any time in the patient’s medical history, have documentation in the medical record of any of the clinical red flags detailed in Table LBP-D

-Sub-Metric #1Sub-Metric #1Denominator
+Sub-Metric #2 Denominator

-All individuals from the Project 3.2 Target Population aged 18 years or older at the beginning of the measurement period who had an outpatient or ED encounter with a principal diagnosis of low back pain, acute or chronic, during the measurement period and who received an advanced imaging study (MRI or CT scan) during the measurement period.
+All individuals from the Project 3.2 Target Population aged 18 years or older at the beginning of the measurement period who had an outpatient or ED encounter with a principal diagnosis of low back pain, acute or chronic, during the measurement period and who received an advanced imaging study (Table LBP-B: MRI or CT scan) during the measurement period.

+Sub-Metric #2: Advanced Imaging

+Sub-Metric #2 Numerator

+Individuals from Sub-Metric #2 denominator who:

+In the 6 months prior to or on the imaging date, have documentation in the medical record of any of the clinical red flags detailed in Table LBP-C

+OR

+At any time in the patient’s medical history, have documentation in the medical record of any of the clinical red flags detailed in Table LBP-D

+Denominator Exclusion/s

+Emergency Department visits that result in an inpatient stay (Inpatient Stay Value Set).
+An ED visit results in an inpatient stay when the ED date of service and the admission date for the inpatient stay are one calendar day apart or less.

 Metric Codes

 Denominator Code/s (CPT, ICD10, other)